 1. Dana anticipates that the sum of their net income and operating expenses over the next 12 months will be \$1,000,000.
 They estimate that in the event of a total loss, it would take six months to rebuild and reopen their business.
 Assuming that this information is accurate and this is not a seasonal business, which coinsurance percentage would be most appropriate for Dana?

 2. Dana's agent, unsure of how to calculate coinsurance, incorrectly advises Dana to select 100% for their coinsurance percentage.
 Dana has a \$10,000 Business Income loss.
 Assuming that Dana carries a \$500,000 Limit of Insurance and that all of the information from question 1 remains the same, how much will Dana's policy pay?

-Directions: The Named Insured selects the Maximum Period Of Indemnity Optional Coverage with a limit of \$100,000.
+Check-In Directions: The Named Insured selects the Maximum Period Of Indemnity Optional Coverage with a limit of \$100,000.
 Which of the following statements is accurate?
 The policy will pay up to the Limit of Insurance for loss sustained and extra expenses during the 120 days following the beginning of the "period of restoration."
 The policy will pay up to the limit of \$100,000 for loss sustained and extra expenses beginning at the date of loss.
 The policy will pay a maximum of 1/3 the Limit of Insurance for any 30-day period.
+Business Income Coverage can be extended for up to 730 days after normal "operations" have resumed.